AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/automated-chat/dialogue-overview.md

 ## Reports {#reports}

-The [Reports](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/reports.md){target="_blank"} section of a Dialogue is where you'll be able to see metrics around how well your Dialogue is performing.
+The Reports tab is where you'll be able to see metrics around how well your Dialogue is performing.

    ![](assets/dialogue-overview-3.png)